emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 #def is-segal-representable-dhomFrom-hom2
   (A : U)            -- The ambient type.
-  (AisSegal : is-segal A)    -- A proof that A is a Segal type.
+  (is-segal-A : is-segal A)    -- A proof that A is a Segal type.
   (a x y : A)          -- The representing object and two points in the base.
   (f : hom A x y)        -- An arrow in the base.
   (u : hom A a x)        -- A lift of the domain.